Skip to content

 Troubleshooting

-• Connection/authentication failed: Verify credentials_path points to a valid MySQL configuration with correct host, port, database, username, and password.
+• Authentication failed: Verify the credentials_path points to a valid MySQL credential and that the database is reachable.